 I am a PhD student in Computer Science at Louisiana State University, where I work as a Graduate Research Assistant advised by Dr. Umar Farooq.
 My research is driven by a core goal: improving the reliability of software in emerging computing environments.

-I study reliability challenges in mobile, quantum, and AI-assisted software systems, with an emphasis on identifying and mitigating systemic failures in complex and safety-critical applications.
-By combining techniques from program analysis and automated software testing, I develop frameworks for detecting platform-specific violations in Android Auto applications, benchmarking and evaluating LLM-driven software development, and investigating bug patterns in quantum simulators.
+I study reliability challenges in mobile and AI-assisted software systems, with a focus on identifying and mitigating systemic failures in complex, real-world applications.
+By combining program analysis and automated software testing, I develop frameworks for detecting platform-specific violations in Android applications, benchmarking and evaluating LLM-driven mobile software development, and building reproducible bug benchmarks for Android.
 My broader objective is to develop automated tooling and empirical foundations that improve the dependability, robustness, and trustworthiness of modern software systems.

-Software Reliability & Verification: Investigating failure mechanisms in emerging software domains and developing automated techniques to detect, prevent, and mitigate defects in safety-critical systems.
+Software Reliability & Verification: Investigating failure mechanisms in emerging software domains and developing automated techniques to detect, prevent, and mitigate defects in complex, real-world systems.
+[AutoComply, Quantum Simulator Bugs]

 arXiv